Click Here for a great article on how to use Facebook — just watch your fingers and those ads.

 Copy of his onlineblog below.

-Firstly and incidentally, his first comment re Jessica Alona (called Erica Albright in the movie) is not a reference to any student known to have attended Harvard at that time.
+Firstly and incidentally, his first comment re Jessica Alona (called Erica Albright in the movie) is not a reference to any student known to have been around Mark at that time.
 Almost certainly a pseudonym, the name in the onlineblog changed to protect privacy.
 And the movie ends sensitively, Mark regularly refreshing a webpage, a request to be Erica's friend on Facebook, while "Baby you're a Rich Man" by the Beatles plays in the background.

 8:13pm.
 Jessica Alona is a b----.
 I need to think of something to make to take my mind off her.
 I need to think of something to occupy my mind.
 Easy enough now I just need an ideaÖ